dell/ansible-powerstore/docs/ISSUE_TRIAGE.md

 ### Low priority

 1. If the issue is deemed possibly useful but a low priority label the issue `priority/low`.
-2. The amount of interest in the issue will determine if the priority changes to be higher.
+2. The amount of interest in the issue will determine if the priority elevated.
 3. Consider requesting [help from the community](#5-requesting-help-from-the-community).

 ## 5. Requesting help from the community